[about me] [powered by lisp] [... Viewable With Any Browser ...] [written with vi]

 rising

-Place all four loaves, complete with their covering wet tea towels, into a cold oven.
+Spray the loaves with water.
+Then place all four loaves into a cold oven.
 Let them sit there for 36 minutes.
-For the first, oh, 90 seconds or so, turn on the oven.
-After those first 90 seconds or so, turn it off.
-You may want to experiment with the 90 seconds part.
+For the first, oh, 120 seconds or so, turn on the oven.
+After those first 120 seconds or so, turn it off.
+You may want to experiment with the 120 seconds part.
 You may find that it varies depending on the season.

 After the 36 minutes, remove the loaves.
 Punch each loaf down, then flip it over in the pan and press the dough so the top surface is pretty much flat and even.
-Put the tea towels back on the loaves and place them in the oven.
+Spray the loaves with water and put them in the oven.

-This time, let the loaves rise for 26 minutes (not 36), and turn on the oven for the first 30 seconds only.
+This time, let the loaves rise for 26 minutes (not 36), and turn on the oven for the first 60 seconds or so only.

 After the 26 minutes, remove the loaves, and punch, flip, and press down each loaf as before.
-But don't cover them with the towels yet.
+But wait!
+We're not quite ready to put the loaves into the oven for the third rise.

-For each newly-pressed-down loaf, remove it from the pan.
+For each newly-pressed-down loaf, remove it a second time from the pan.
 Line the pan with margarine (or butter), using a frozen stick of margarine like a pencil.
 Then flip the dough again into the pan and press it down again.

 I've had problems with the baked loaves having large holes in some of the slices, and this double flipping and double flattening before the third rise helps eliminate that problem.

 Ok, third rise.
-36 minutes, like the first rise, and turn on the oven for the first 30 seconds.
+36 minutes, like the first rise, and turn on the oven for the first 60 seconds or so.

 baking

 After the third rise, remove the loaves from the oven.
 Heat the oven to 350 degrees.
-When it's hot, remove the towels and place the loaves in the oven, spacing them out a bit so the air can flow between them.
+When it's hot, place the loaves in the oven, spacing them out a bit so the air can flow between them.

 45 minutes.
 Experience may teach you to vary this a bit.